andOrlando/rubato/README.md

 There are two main small issues that I can’t/don’t know how to fix mathematically:
 - It’s not perfectly accurate (it is perfectly accurate as `dt` goes to zero) which I don’t think is possible to fix unless I stop simulating the antiderivative and actually calc out the function, which seems time inefficient
 - When going from a positive m to a negative m, or in other words going backwards after going forwards in the animation, it will always undershoot by some value.
 I don’t know what that value is, I don’t know where it comes from, I don’t know how to fix it except for lots and lots of time-consuming testing, but it’s there.
 To compensate for this, whenever there’s a situation in which this will happen, I simulate the animation beforehand and multiply the entire animation by a corrective coefficient to make it do what I want
+- Awesome is kinda slow at redrawing imaages, so 60 redraws per second is realistically probably not going to happen.
+If you were to, for example, set the redraws per second to 500 or some arbitrarily large value, if I did nothing to dt, it would take forever to complete an animaiton.
+So since I can't fix awesome, I just (by default but this is optional) limit the rate based on the time it takes for awesome to render the first frame of the animation (Thanks Kasper for pointing this out and showing me a solution).

 So that’s how it works.
 I’d love any contributions anyone’s willing to give.
 I also have plans to create an interpolator without a set duration called `target` as opposed to `timed` when I have the time (or need it for my rice).